-This 12-credit certificate program will prepare those who want to develop a thorough understanding of design issues and technology used to create and deliver online teaching and learning experiences, with primary delivery of content through the Internet, with use of a variety of advanced technological tools.
-The target audience works or aspires to work in corporate, agency, and military training departments; entrepreneurial consulting companies; museums, nature centers, and other informal learning settings; community college learning resource centers; and colleges and universities.
+Through this 12-credit certificate program, students will develop an understanding of design issues and technologies needed to deliver online teaching and learning experiences for adults.
+Students completing this certificate will be prepared to work in corporate, agency, and military training departments; entrepreneurial consulting companies; adult-serving non-profits, community college learning resource centers; and colleges and universities.

 Requirements listed here are in addition to requirements listed in Graduate Council policy GCAC-212 Postbaccalaureate Credit Certificate Programs.

 |Designing e-learning Within Course Management Systems

 Graduate courses carry numbers from 500 to 699 and 800 to 899.
 Advanced undergraduate courses numbered between 400 and 499 may be used to meet some graduate degree requirements when taken by graduate students.
 Courses below the 400 level may not.
 A graduate student may register for or audit these courses in order to make up deficiencies or to fill in gaps in previous education but not to meet requirements for an advanced degree.

 Breadth and Depth of Disciplinary Knowledge – Students who complete the Postbaccalaureate Certificate in e-Learning Design will demonstrate their ability to design and develop instructional content that is aligned with the needs and constraints of the target learner audience, the sponsoring organization, the topics to be covered, and the available technology to enhance learning.